Skip to content

 Step 5: Are We Going Right?

-Indicator performance: Do the KPIs show improvement across the full ELSI spectrum, or have we created new externalizations?
+Indicator performance: Do KPIs show improvement across the full ELSI spectrum, or have we created new externalizations?

 Stakeholder alignment: Do all key stakeholders support the proposed direction?